progrium/duplex/README.md

 Full duplex RPC and service framework

  * Serialization and transport agnostic
- * Client and server combined into Peer
+ * Client and server combined into Peer object
  * Calls and callbacks in either direction
  * Optional streaming of results and arguments
  * Extensible with middleware